 Our Areas of Criminal Defense Practice

 Finding the right criminal defense lawyer to represent you is essential.
 Even if you’ve been charged with a motor vehicle offense, you could face a suspension of your driving privileges, affecting your employment.
-Your attorney should have significant courtroom experience and have a history of successfully representing clients facing criminal charges in Pennsylvania.
-The experienced criminal defense lawyers at Jones Gregg Creehan Gerace have successfully represented clients in nearly every type of criminal case, including, but not limited to:
+Your attorney should have significant courtroom experience and a history of successfully representing clients facing criminal charges in Pennsylvania.
+The experienced Pittsburgh criminal defense lawyers at Jones Gregg Creehan Gerace have successfully represented clients in nearly every type of criminal case, including, but not limited to:

 - Traffic offenses